farhadm1990/16S-rRNA-amplicon/README.md

 ##2.
 Training a primer region-specific classifier for taxonomic classification by Naïve-Bayes method (in Qiime2)
 In this step RESCRIPr will be used for creating more region specific, more sensitive based on our primerset.

+##3.
+Creating a phylogenetic tree using SATE-enabled phyhlogenetic placement (SEPP) method
+Using ASV table and repseqs we create a phylogenetic tree using SEPP package in Qiime2

+##4.
+Importing unrooted tree, ASV table and repseqs with the metadata to R using qiime2R package into R.
+Using qiime2R package, we can bring all generated artifacts from qiime2 into R and integrate them into one phyloseq object by qiime_to_phyloseq()